-The federal government provides grants for voluntary family planning services through the Public Health Service act Title X family planning program.
+The federal government provides grants for voluntary family planning services through the Public Health Service of Title X family planning program.
 The program continues to be controversial largely because of issues concerning abortions, adolescent pregnancies, and the federal role in funding family nonprefit agencies which provide voluntary family planning services.
 Among the 83 grantees, 33 are state or territorial health departments.
 In an additional 11 states, the state health department is one of two or more grantees.
 Other grantees include ocal health departments, hospitals, and organizations such as Planned Parenthood affiliates.
 Grantees can delegate Title X monies to other agencies to provide services or support.
-Title X monies to other agencies to provide services or support.
-Title X although there are no matching requirements for grants, regulations specify that no clinics may be fully supported by Title X funds.
-Title X alto provides funding for training muse practitioners and other clinic personnel, an information and education program, and a research program that focuses on family planning service abortion is a method of family planning.
+Title X funds.
+Although there are no matching requirements for grants, regulations specify that no clinics may be fully supported by Title X funds.
+Title X all o provides funding for training murse practitioners and other clinic personnel, an information and education program, and a research program that focuses on family planning service delivery improvements.
+The law prohibits the use of Title X funds in programs where abortion is a method of family planning.